-In the heart of the city of Ghent, St Jacobs ‘Prondelmarkt’ brings the market place to life every weekend throughout the year.
-Nestled around the St Jacobs church in the old town, St Jacobs ‘Pprondelmarkt’ is the longest standing flea market in Belgium (since the early 20th century) and is immensely popular with both locals and tourists to the area.
-This is a one stop spot for all your retro and vintage needs.
+In the heart of the city of Ghent, St Jacobs ‘Prondelmarkt’ brings the marketplace to life every weekend throughout the year.
+Nestled around the St Jacobs church in the old town, St Jacobs ‘Prondelmarkt’ – also known as Brocantmarkt Sint-Jacobs – is the longest-standing flea market in Belgium since the early 20th century.
+It is immensely popular with both locals and tourists to the area and is reputed as a one-stop spot for all retro and vintage needs.

 St Jacobs ‘Prondelmarkt’ is so embedded in the tradition of this area that many second-hand and flea market-type shops have also popped up in the surrounding area.
 Therefore, thrift enthusiasts will find themselves in paradise here.
 There are also lovely cafes along the streets close by so refreshment is always close at hand when a break from the bargains is needed.